viyadb/viyadb-spark/README.md

  * [Consul](http://www.consul.io)

 Consul is used for storing configuration as well as for synchronizing different parts that ViyaDB cluster consists of.
-For running either real-time or batch processes table configuration must present in Consul under the key: `<consul prefix>/tables/<table name>/config`.
+For running either real-time or batch processes the following configurations must present in Consul:

+ * `<consul prefix>/tables/<table name>/config` - Table configuration
+ * `<consul prefix>/indexers/<indexer ID>/config` - Indexer configuration

 ## Building